-Join me for some train-climbing action at 9pm EST!
+Join me for some Olympian-murdering action at 10pm EST!
 Feel free to comment on this post directly or head off to my Twitch Page to chat with me as I play!

 Edged out pretty narrowly by The Legend of Zelda, Resident Evil is one of my favorite video games series.
 I could talk to you for quite a while about how amazing most of the games in this series are, but I’d like to get a little more specific today.
 In anticipation of Resident Evil 7 launching in one week, I decided to fill the most glaring gap in my knowledge of the series by finally finishing the infamous sixth entry.
 Resident Evil 6 was a highly contentious game and as a huge fan, I have many thoughts to share.
 So, sit down with me as I explore my feelings about Resident Evil 6 long after proper expectations had been set.